Simply put, collagen is the protein that makes connective tissue. It is a fibrous substance made up of four amino acids:

 In farm animals, collagen is a key part of a number of tissues:

 - Blood vessels.

 Where Animals Get Collagen

 Healthy farm animals can synthesize their own collagen.
 This process is not yet fully understood.
-However, we do know that somehow the body assembles the amino acids listed above into collagen with the assistance of vitamin C, and that the collagen then goes on the make up the structures listed above.
+However, we do know that somehow the body assembles the amino acids listed above into collagen with the assistance of vitamin C, and that the collagen then goes on to build the structures listed above.

 Collagen is sometimes given to performance horses to promote joint health and to aid recovery from injuries to the tendons and ligaments.
 Otherwise it is not a common supplement for farm animals.

 Animal-derived collagen has aided humans in a number of ways, however.
-For instance, collagen is what gives leather is strength and flexibility.
+For instance, collagen is what gives leather its strength and flexibility.
 It has long been used to make glue, as well.